KKaempen/AdventOfCode/README.md

 `python3 problem5a.py` then input the filepath to the problem 5 resources (Resources/problem5.txt), and then input 1.

 `python3 problem5b.py` then similarly input the filepath, and input 5.

+## Problem 7
+`python3 problem7a.py` then input the filepath to the problem 7 resources (Resources/problem5.txt).

+`python3 problem7b.py` then similarly input the filepath.